 -I - Input queue name, e.g. name of Error Queue, see TransportLayer.MQAdaptor.Session.1.ErrorQueue parameter

 -o - Output queue name, in most cases, should be consumer queue, see TransportLayer.MQAdaptor.Session.1.FromClientQueue parameter

 -s - Message content, In the example above we use senderCompId for the target FIX session for filtering.

 It is recommended to use different Error Queues per session for simplifying troubleshooting of the issues.
 If messages are related to a session it is easier to create filtering rules.

 The queue per MQ session is specified with TransportLayer.MQAdaptor.Session.<N>.ErrorQueue parameter

-7. FIXEdge problems with routing from MQ to FIX
+7. FIXEdge failure during MQ to FIX routing

 If there was a FIXEdge failure when messages are in transit from MQ to FIX there is a chance to lose the messages.
 E.g. when FIXEdge marked the message as received from MQ but the message is not sent to the FIX recipient.

 8. The network between FIX Client (Recipient) and FIXEdge is down or the session is offline